Joseph3079/FtHoF-Planner-v5/README.md

             Switcher
         </li>
         <li>Added a checkbox for the "Supreme Intellect" dragon aura as this should influence the
-            positive/negative rate by 10% more negative.
-This is maybe a bug in the game but currently this button is a placebo or a placeholder for future implementation.
+            positive/negative rate by 10% more negative. <s>This is maybe a bug in the game but currently this button is a placebo or a placeholder for future implementation</s>.
 The game and the planner do currently not step out of line when using the aura without any update to the planner.
         </li>
     </ul>